Nyh0ht/Wifi-Passoword-Bruteforcer/Batch-WI-FI-Brute-Forcer-master/Batch-WI-FI-Brute-Forcer-master/README.md

+I STOLE THIS FROM SOMEONE, BUT IM NOT GIVING THEM CREDIT LMAOO

 # Batch Wi-Fi Brute Forcer
 An active attack tool against Wi-Fi networks with internal CMD commands.

-This program is created to be a proof of concept that it is possible to write a working Wi-Fi attack tool with Batchfiles since there are countless examples on the internet that claims to be legit hacking tools, working on CMD.
  While this tool does not claim a 100% success ratio, it still works if the target Wi-Fi has weak password. :)

 ## Usage